 Cover the financials & budget

 It is important to go over the current financial position of the membership along with present the budget.
 Although residents have received the budget in advance, it is still important to explain to the membership.

 If residents can’t attend, ensure they know to return proxies to the association manager, board secretary, or other resident.
 The last thing you want is the hassle and expense of missing quorum (minimum voting attendance) and having to reschedule the annual meeting.

 Invite your management company, lawyer, accountant, and others who can help answer questions that may arise from the attending residents.
 An example would be to invite the insurance agent to answer any questions regarding the insurance policy.

-Proper preparation will prevent poor performance at an annual meeting.
-Always make sure you have are well prepared in advance and follow your annual meeting plan.
+Proper preparation will help you achieve annual meeting success.
+Always make sure you are well prepared and follow your annual meeting plan.
 The more you can do prior to an annual meeting, the more successful it will be.